Order Execution Policy

 Positive slippage on limit orders (Buy Limit, Sell Limit, Take Profit)

 Regarding limit orders, the opposite logic applies.
 Limit orders can be executed at the client's price or at the best price available.
-That means that in case of getting a limit order in a gap, the broker will execute the order at the "gap price" (i.e. at price first available), which will bring the trader an additional income in the form of a positive slippage.
+That means that in case of getting a limit order in a gap, the broker will execute the order at the "gap price" (i.e. at first available price), which will bring the trader an additional income in the form of a positive slippage.

 The speed of order execution during the publication of economic news

-In average, the speed of client order execution, from the moment of their coming to the trading server and until the moment of sending a confirmation to the client is 100 ms. However, by virtue of the off-exchange nature of transactions, banks that sell liquidity have the so called "last look" condition that gives them the right to "hold the order in processing until market condition gets clarified".
-That means that a trader who sent an order for opening a position at the moment of news publication may encounter low speed of order execution (the speed may be as low as 3 sec).
+In average, the speed of client order execution, from the moment they come to the trading server until the moment a confirmation is sent to the client is 100 ms. However, by virtue of the off-exchange nature of transactions, banks that sell liquidity have the so called "last look" condition that gives them the right to "hold the order in processing until the market condition gets clarified".
+That means that a trader who sent an order for opening a position at the moment of news is published may encounter low speed of order execution (the speed may be as low as 3 sec).
 That does not mean that all similar orders will be executed with a delay.
 However, there is such a possibility, and the company encourages traders to plan for such a risk in their trading system.

 Forced closing of positions due to spread widening

-Despite the fact that the trader may have a «hedged position», i.e. the short position matches to the long position, stop-out (forced closing of positions due to lack of funds) can still occur on the account.
-As a rule, this situation is the result of spread widening that significantly exceeds average values at the moment of economic news publication.
-That means that usually trader has an opportunity to carry out transactions in case of very low spreads; however, the other side of this story will be unpredictable spread widening when it can't be determined in advance.
+Despite the fact that the trader may have a «hedged position», i.e. the short position matches the long position, stop-out (forced closing of positions due to lack of funds) can still occur on the account.
+As a rule, this situation is the result of spread widening that significantly exceeds average values at the moment of economic news is published.
+That means that usually a trader has an opportunity to carry out transactions in case of very low spreads; however, the other side of this story will be an unpredictable spread widening when it can't be determined in advance.

-If there are active trading credits on the account, forced closing of positions may take place only in two cases: if margin level reaches 30% or the amount of funds on the account becomes below the amount of active credits.
-The trader must fully realize the risks that arise in case of use of trading credits.
+If there are active trading credits on the account, forced closing of positions may take place only in two cases: if the margin level reaches 30% or the amount of funds on the account is below the amount of active credits.
+The trader must fully realize the risks that arise in case trading credits are used.